Z-Kiss/Java_React_H2-Proman/README.md

 ### **Getting Started**

-Before you start,3 you need to install the dependencies.
+Before you start, you need to install the dependencies.
 Use this command from the _backend_ directory.

     mvn dependency:copy-dependencies